 KEY FRAMES: CONVERSATIONS ABOUT ART, ANIMATION, AND THE MOVING IMAGE

-A selection of interviews conducted with artists and media makers working primarily with animation and digital art.
+A selection of interviews with artists and creators working primarily with digital art, media & animation.

 John Gerrard